dvtranmit/Game_of_Life/README.txt

 BRIEF OVERVIEW
 ==============

 Game of Life is a cellular automata simulation.
 Game of Life creates a randomized array of dead and alive cells and uses a set of rules to determine whether each cell lives or not after each timestep.

 =====
 RULES
 =====

 1. Any live cell with fewer than two live neighbours dies, as if caused by under-population.
 2. Any live cell with two or three live neighbours lives on to the next generation.
 3. Any live cell with more than three live neighbours dies, as if by overcrowding.
 4. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

 =======================
 DOWNLOAD & INSTALLATION
 =======================

-Make sure numpy and hdf5 python modules are installed on your Linux machine
+Make sure numpy, hdf5, and matplotlib python modules are installed on your Linux machine

 Run the following command to download and install these modules in Debian based Linux

     >$ sudo get-apt install python-h5py python-numpy